 The two senior thesis movies revolve around the struggles Emmanuel and Gabriella face when building up their future together.
 It's easy to fall in love, but it's harder to stay in love and make a relationship work for long years.
-In the first film, Emmanuel has to secretly leave Gabriella on their seventh-year anniversary in order to solve his legal problems and keep her away from his troubles.
-In the second movie, when Emmanuel finally gathers his courage to return to Gabriella 5 years after they separated, things don't turn out as he was hoping for.
+In the first film, Emmanuel has to secretly leave Gabriella on their seventh-year anniversary to solve his legal problems and keep her away from his troubles.
+In the second movie, when Emmanuel finally gathers his courage to return to Gabriella 7 years after they separated, things don't turn out as he was hoping.
 Will their love stand the passing of time?

 Although forced to separate due to life’s unexpected challenges, two young lovers seek their way back to each other years later.